 To bibliophiles, this book shop is a must stop.
-On four floors of the old Advance Glove warehouse are close to a million titles, ranging from the popular to the obscure, covering all kinds of subjects.
+The four floors of the warehouse are home to millions of titles, ranging from the popular to the obscure, covering all kinds of subjects.
 It's a treasure trove for book lovers, who can spend many happy hours wandering the aisles.
-Owner King moved here in 1983 after outgrowing his first location.
-He has published about 90 rare book catalogs and handled the papers of celebrities, sports stars and numerous auto magnates.
+The owner of the bookstore moved here in 1983 after outgrowing his first location.
 There are two smaller King locations, one at Wayne State University and one in Ferndale.

 Michigan's most up-scale shopping mall is so impressed with its offerings that it calls itself a "collection," not a mall.
 Indeed, many shoppers would consider some of these stores, works of art.
 Nordstrom, Ralph Lauren/Polo, Saks Fifth Avenue, Tiffany & Co., Neiman-Marcus and Sunglass Hut are among the top destinations.
 Even during the busiest shopping days, Somerset has an unusual air of decorum.
 It's the equivalent of putting New York's Fifth Avenue indoors.
 Several dining options rise above the typical mall fare, but then, you'd expect that from a place that doesn't consider itself a mall.